Mar. 17, 2017 UPDATE

 BAR STANDUp the stairs inside the alleyway is a classical bar with all the standards.
 The bar has counter seats only and is comfortable inside.
 There are about 80 different kinds of whiskey available including Japanese made ones like Yamazaki and Hibiki.
 The recommended drink is any of the cocktails that are carefully made by the bartender.
 You will be able to get these commonly made cocktails with base of liquors like gin and tequila anywhere, but the drinks here somehow have more of a deep flavor that is different than other places.
 We hope that you will enjoy a drink made carefully by the bartender at the BAR STAND.

-”Shime no Ippin” – a Phrase Indicating Last Dish to Eat After Drinking
+“Shime no Ippin” –Last Dish to Eat After Drinking

 Umaimonyaki SunUmaimonyaki Sun offers yakitori, hotpot, and dishes made with fresh vegetables.
 This restaurant’s shime no ippin is Lard Rice.
 It’s a dish where lard is poured on top of rice followed with some sweet and spicy sauce.
 The dish is eaten after you mix it well.
 The lard and the sweet-spicy sauce make this the one and only rice dish that you can’t eat anywhere else.
 Please reference the cute illustrated instruction on how to prepare the Lard Rice.

-We hope that you were able to get an idea of what night life in Kyoto is like.
+We hope that you were able to get an idea of what nightlife in Kyoto is like.
 At yuka river side dining, you will be able to enjoy a meal with a great view of Kyoto’s nature, and while in Ponto-cho and Kiyamachi area, you will be appreciating delicious drinks in a distinctive Japanese ambiance of Kyoto.
 At the end, you will be walking into roji, or the alleyways, and having a drink while conversing with locals.
-We hope that you will take our suggestions and think about your after-5pm plan and have the best possible night life in Kyoto.
+We hope that you will take our suggestions and think about your after-five plan and have the best possible night out in Kyoto.